Shaving With Sensitive Skin? Achieve Shave Nirvana With These Tips

 I’m going to break down what sensitive skin actually is, and the best ways to prepare your face for the harsh reality of dragging a sharp blade across it.

-I also want to show you that you don’t have to compromise on your razor or your shaving creams to get the shave you (and your partner) have always wanted.
+I also want to show you that you don’t have to compromise on your razor or your shaving cream to get the shave you (and your partner) have always wanted.
 You want baby smooth?
 I’m going to show you baby smooth.

 And lastly please don’t be offended at this: